Our content may include links to products from our partners

 On top of that, there are complex guidelines about when you could withdraw your cash (almost the same as traditional IRA withdrawals conditions) and high priced consequences for pulling funds out earlier than retirement age.

-The most allowable employer/employee joint contribution restriction remains at $53,000 for 2016 and $54,000 for 2017 (or $59,000 for those aged 50 and older).
+The most allowable employer/employee joint contribution restriction remains at $56,000 for 2019.
 The company factor consists of matching contributions, non-elective contributions and/or earnings-sharing contributions.

 With that settled, how a good deal must you put in?